EnochRick/xeto/readme.md

   `msg:"Ambiguous match for Point: ph.points::ZoneAirTempSensor `

 This has shown me that I need to keep working on getting the spec to be dynamic enough to accept the GL36 equipment types that fit a Single Zone AHU.
-I'll have to rethink how the spec checks the cooling / heating processes (right now I am just using a `chilledWaterCooling` tag, but a modern day single zone RTU could have VRF cooling / heating and this spec shouldn't balk at that.
-Anyway, I am continuing to poke at this and refine my Xeto code.
+I must rethink how the spec checks the cooling/heating processes.
+Right now I am just using a `chilledWaterCooling` tag, but a modern-day single-zone RTU could have VRF cooling/heating and this spec shouldn't balk at that.
+Anyway, I continue to poke at this and refine my Xeto code.
 Stay tuned,

 _Cheers, EnochRick_